kusamanetwork/userguide/docs/try/validate.md

 ## Bond KSM

-**Note:** For the soft launch period, you must make your Controller and Stash account the same accounts unless you have two accounts that have KSM.
+**Note:** For the soft launch period, since transfers are disabled, you will need to make your Controller and Stash account be the same account.
+If you have two accounts with KSM, then it's still recommended to have the Controller and Stash separate accounts.
+You will be able to re-configure your controller later.

 It is now time to set up our validator.
 We will do the following: